SayakaIsBaka/love-vst/readme.md

 - Download the latest release and patcher from the [Releases](https://github.com/SayakaIsBaka/love-vst/releases) page
 - Copy the `Balatro.exe` file from your copy of the game somewhere and drag it into the `patcher.exe` file.
 A `Balatro.love` file will be generated, which is the patched game
 - Copy `Balatro.vst3` and `Balatro.love` into your VST folder.
 Both files must be in the same folder

+It is also recommended to set the game's Window Mode as Borderless for the best experience.
+Remove the instance of the game and add a new one for it to properly take effect.

 ## Build